Europe's cities plan to combat mounting climate risk

 Eighty-six percent of the European cities surveyed have set a city-wide emissions reduction target, compared to a global average of 70 percent of cities, CDP said.

-Based on the latest data given by four cities to CDP, London's emissions fell 3.6 percent to 43.4 million tonnes of carbon dioxide equivalent in 2010 from 2008 and Copenhagen's dropped 5.2 percent to around 2.5 million tonnes in 2010 from 2009.
+Out of the four cities which report their emissions to CDP, London's emissions fell 3.6 percent to 43.4 million tonnes of carbon dioxide equivalent in 2010 from previous data in 2008 and Copenhagen's dropped 5.2 percent to around 2.5 million tonnes in 2010 from 2009.

+Berlin's emissions rose 4.1 percent and Rotterdam's grew by 6 percent, though the time periods were not immediately available.

 "Population growth, economic activity, weather patterns, and other factors that are outside the city government's direct control can make it difficult, if not impossible, to show steady reductions in emissions," the report said.